23 May, 2022

 App downloads show how many people downloaded your app in a certain period of time.
 It's quite a straightforward metric that you need to track to understand what influences the increase or decrease in app downloads.
 Also, as a product manager, you need to keep an eye on your competitor's downloads.
 Analyzing their performance gives an overview of the market situation and insights into your app improvement.

-You might also be interested in Top 51 metrics to measure app performance.
+You might also be interested in The most important Mobile App Analytics Metrics to Measure

 Engagement metrics are important to track as they provide a clear answer if users really use your app.
 There are different engagement-related metrics to consider during app engagement analysis: